 Pickleball is the latest sports craze sweeping the nation and offering fun for all ages.
-Cyntheanne Park is home to eight, free pickleball courts and Hamilton County’s only public outdoor courts.
+Cyntheanne Park is home to eight, free pickleball courts open to the public.
 A paddle sport that combines the elements of badminton, tennis, and ping-pong, pickleball involves players serving and volleying a plastic ball (smaller, but similar in appearance to a Wiffle Ball) over a 34-ince-high net on a 20-foot by 40-foot court.

 Cyntheanne Park is open to the public to explore year-round from dawn to dusk.